Wyatt-Plaga/dereclict-dawn-guide/documentation/architecture_overview.md

     }

-    // Update all systems with the current delta time update(state: GameState, delta: number) {
+    // Update all systems with the current delta time
+    // Each system directly mutates the state object update(state: GameState, delta: number) {
         this.resource.update(state, delta);
     }

-    // Process player actions by delegating to the ActionSystem processAction(state: GameState, action: GameAction) {
+    // Process player actions by delegating to the ActionSystem
+    // ActionSystem directly mutates the state object processAction(state: GameState, action: GameAction) {
         this.action.process(state, action, this.upgrade);
     }